jiangkuanli/jiangkuanli.github.io/_pages/about.md

 &emsp;&emsp;My research interests focus on **🔄 transfer learning, 🖼️cross-modal retrieval and 🕵️‍♂️person re-identification**.
 I am dedicated to exploring innovative approaches that push the boundaries of intelligent systems and their applications.

-&emsp;&emsp;If you are interested in my work, feel free to contact me via [email](mailto:jiangkuanli@163.com.com), connect with me on [GitHub](https://github.com/Re-ljk), or visit my [personal academic blog](https://www.leejk-magic.top/) for research updates and project insights.
+&emsp;&emsp;If you are interested in my work, feel free to contact me via [email](mailto:jiangkuanli@163.com.com), connect with me on [GitHub](https://github.com/Re-ljk), or visit my [personal blog](https://www.leejk-magic.top/) for research updates and project insights.
 I am always open to collaborations and academic exchanges.